KunYi/Simple-UEFI-Bootloader/README.md

 10. Once make is done making, do "make -k check" and do a crossword or something.
 There should be a very small number of errors, if any.

 11. Finally, do "make install" to install the package into binutils-binaries.
-Congrats, you just built some of the biggest Linux sources ever.
+Congratulations, you've just built some of the biggest Linux sources ever!

 12. Open Compile.sh in an editor of your choice (nano, gedit, vim, etc.) and set the GCC_FOLDER_NAME variable at the top (e.g. gcc-8 without any slashes).
 Do the same thing for the BINUTILS_FOLDER_NAME, except use the binutils-binaries folder.